lmartorella/modbus-esp8266/documentation/README.md

 ## Value not read after `readCoil`/`readHreg`/etc

 The library is designed to execute calls async way.
 That is `readHreg()` function just sends read request to Modbus server device and exits.
-Responce is processed (as suun as it's arrive) by `task()`. `task()` is also async and exits if data hasn't arrive yet.
+Response is processed (as suun as it's arrive) by `task()`. `task()` is also async and exits if data hasn't arrive yet.

 ---